OUR MISSION: to cultivate, support, and protect artistic integrity.

 Director of Development

-Leah has been with JB for nine years, and most recently Produced the MSNBC Films documentary Serving in Secret, and worked under JB on upcoming films The Knife and The Dutchman.
-Prior, she worked on Amazon’s hit film Sylvie’s Love and as an Associate Producer on Manifest Destiny Down: Spacetime.
-As Director of Development she oversees development on all projects under the JB Productions banner that span from feature film, narrative television, and unscripted.
+Leah has been with JB Productions for ten years, playing a key role across a range of acclaimed projects.
+She produced the MSNBC Films documentary Serving in Secret and worked under JB on the feature film The Knife, starring Nnamdi Asomugha and Melissa Leo, as well as the The Dutchman, both recently released in theaters.
+Her other credits include Amazon’s critically acclaimed film Sylvie’s Love and serving as Associate Producer on true crime docu-series Hola Mama and stoner-comedy Manifest Destiny Down: Spacetime.
+As Director of Development, Leah oversees the creative development of all projects under the JB Productions banner, spanning feature films, narrative television, and unscripted content.

 Leah graduated from University of Southern California’s Thornton School of Music with high honors with a Bachelor of Science in Music Industry.
 Prior to USC, she attended Berklee College of Music as a Vocal Performance and Music Business double-major.